 Planting decisions are dependent on the type of rose…

-Once our roses are starting to grow, it’s time for fertilizer.
+After I prune my roses I apply fertilizer.
 Most any fertilizer will do—but do read labels carefully–too much of a good thing can be harmful!
-I use a combination of Moo Poo Tea,Mills Magic Mix and inorganic fertilizer on my roses.
+I use a combination of Moo Poo Tea and Mills Magic Mix on my roses.

+Once the fertilizer has been applied you will want to give your roses a deep watering to get those nutrients down to where they can do some good.
 A good rule of thumb is to water at the base of the plant especially if you are watering in the evening, as wet rose leaves are more susceptible to fungal diseases (e.g. Black Spot & Powdery Mildew).
 Although, if I am watering in the morning I give them a good all-over shower.
-This is great way to remove dirt and any insects that have shown up for the tasty and tender buds!
+This is great way to remove any aphids that have shown up for the tasty and tender buds!
 I think roses appreciate a refreshing shower just as we do, just don’t put them to bed wet.

 This is one of my favorite parts.
 Mulch is so good for your roses … retains moisture, helps to keep down weeds and gives the garden that fresh, finished look!

 One thing to remember when applying mulch … when mulch breaks down, it uses nitrogen in the process, so add a layer of compost on top of the soil before you add the mulch layer then the nitrogen in the soil can be used by the rose.
 If you are working in an established bed and last year’s mulch is still there, leave it… it becomes a “compost layer.”
 Win.
 Win.

 My favorite tip is always to visit your roses daily or as often as you can to enjoy their beauty and to get to know them.
 Getting to know them can be key in early detection of any pest or disease.